 The Alien franchise’s latest entry embraces the weird, and is better for it.
 Spoilers ahead.

 That being said, it is for the most part generic, derivative, and laughably silly.
-The plot treads a familiar path, and the cast of disposable characters is bloated with indistinguishable white guys whose names you never learn, and whose faces you never quite see clearly (which would be a great meta-commentary on the state of Hollywood blockbusters, if you could believe that Ridley Scott is willing or able to make such a statement).
+The plot treads a familiar path, and the cast of disposable characters is bloated with indistinguishable white guys whose names you never learn, and whose faces you never quite see clearly (which would be a great meta-commentary on the state of Hollywood blockbusters, if you could believe that Ridley Scott – he of the infamous “Mohammad so-and-so” comment – is willing or able to make such a statement).

-Alien Covenant follows the crew of a huge transport ship called Covenant, which is en route to a planet called Origae-6 for the purposes of colonisation and terraforming.
+Alien Covenant follows the crew of a huge transport ship called, er, Covenant, which is en route to a planet called Origae-6 for the purposes of colonisation and terraforming.
 If you were playing Space Travel Bingo, you can now cross those two buzzwords off.
 The crew is woken early from their cryo-sleep (bingo!) by an incident that results in the untimely death of their Captain.
-He is replaced by one of the few vaguely fleshed out characters, a man who is concerned that his crew will second-guess his decisions because of his religious proclivities.
-Second-in-command is Daniels, AKA Dani, who had planned with her husband to build a cabin by the lake on Origae-6, except her husband is the now charred and crispy ex-Captain, leaving her at a loss for how to continue because she doesn’t know how to use a hammer and nails.
+He is succeeded by one of the few vaguely fleshed out characters, Oram (Billy Crudup), who is concerned that his crew will second-guess his decisions because of his religious proclivities.
+(Although this is an interesting character attribute in theory, characterisation is forgotten about halfway through the film, and this idea goes nowhere.)
+Second-in-command is Daniels, AKA Dani, who had planned with her husband to build a lakeside cabin on Origae-6, except her husband is the now charred and crispy ex-Captain.
+This leaves her at a loss for how to continue because – as she dramatically exclaims – she doesn’t know how to use a hammer and nails.
+This seems like something that would be a severe limitation in her job considering she is in charge of all the machinery in the cargo hold but this film defies logic so roll with it.

 Also on the crew is a man called Tennessee, his wife, Faris, Carmen Ejogo playing the wife of the new Captain, Jussie Smollett off of Empire, his wife, and some other men and their wives.
 You see, they’re on a colonisation mission, and apparently you just can’t move to a new world and raise a frozen embryo unless you’ve exchanged vows with somebody.
-Oddly for a film released in 2017 and set roughly 100 years in the future, not only is monogamy strictly observed but also a lot of the men in this crew are very possessive of their wives, and insecure about them spending time with other men or even being talked about.
+Oddly for a film released in 2017 and set roughly 100 years in the future, not only is monogamy strictly observed by every character but a lot of the men in this crew are also very possessive of their wives, and insecure about them spending time with other men or even being talked about.
 It seems intended as banter, to establish their level of camaraderie, but it’s incredibly jarring to see this much casual sexism and marital insecurity on display.
 If you’re thinking this all sounds rather heteronormative, you may be surprised to learn that there are also two men on the crew who are married to one another.
 Except you don’t realise that they are husbands until after one of them has died.
 So that’s great.
+Not quite the height of LGBTQ representation we’re aspiring to.
 Neatly rounding off the cast is Michael Fassbender’s ‘synthetic’ (an android), Walter, a less free-thinking, more duty-bound (and upgraded) version of the David model that appeared in Prometheus.

-And so, Tennessee, Jussie Smollett, and Jussie Smollett’s wife stay on board the Covenant with their cargo of 2,000 or so passengers in cryogenic-sleep, whilst the rest of the crew descend to the mysteriously perfect but previously undiscovered planet.
+And so, Tennessee, Jussie Smollett, and Jussie Smollett’s wife stay on board the Covenant with their cargo of 2,000 or so passengers in cryogenic-sleep, whilst the rest of the crew descend to the ominously perfect-but-previously-undiscovered planet.
 The explorers fly into the eye of a storm, then are shocked by the storm’s vigour, because in apparent Alien prequel tradition, they are fucking idiots.

-Some stunning location shooting amongst mountains, lakes, and forests brings fresh life to the franchise which has mostly shied away from landscape scenery, and there’s quite the ‘arriving on Dagobah’ vibe to the crew’s touch-down on the planet.
-There’s a real sense of scale conveyed in some of the establishing shots as the crew traverse through a landscape of eerie silence.
+Some stunning location shooting amongst mountains, lakes, and forests brings fresh life to the franchise, which has mostly shied away from landscape scenery, and there’s quite the ‘arriving on Dagobah’ vibe to the crew’s touch-down on the planet.
+There’s a real sense of scale conveyed in some of the establishing shots as the crew traverse through a landscape of eerie silence, and the tension ratchets as they explore the alien environment.

 Though they are supposed to be searching for the source of John Denver, they start splitting up and of course two of their members soon end up ingesting unknown biological substances, because they are clumsy, incompetent fools.
 This idiocy is a recurring theme.
 For example, Faris accidentally blows up their lander transport because she keeps firing her gun on board.
 But she doesn’t just blow it up.
 She BLOWS.
 IT.
 UP.
 The explosion is a spectacle to behold, every last drop of combustible fuel on board milked for the sake of an unforgettable action set-piece.
 At one point, a woman on fire staggers out, but there’s no chance to discern whether it is Faris or Carmen Ejogo because then the lander explodes AGAIN and you are left to marvel at and accept its fiery destruction.